tholonia/the-book/final/THOLONIA_THE_BOOK.md

 An example of this would be the creation of a new element in the periodic charts.
 All elements past the element of uranium are man-made, so they are new creations, but they are also extremely unstable and unsustainable and don't last very long.
 A new stable path even a little way up from the ‘bottom' would dramatically alter reality, as we have seen with the creation of a quantum and digital perspective of existence.
 There may be many options along that path, and they are always emerging, but they are finite.

-Starting from the beginning, immediately upon the first awareness of a non-existent dot in the void of nothingness, that awareness and intention began self-replicating into smaller and smaller divisions.
+Starting from the beginning, imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediately upon the first awareness of a non-existent dot in the void of nothingness, that awareness and intention began self-replicating into smaller and smaller divisions.
 These divisions stop at some point where no sustainable patterns can be achieved, perhaps because the difference is too small or weak, or the dissimilarities are too great, or other reasons.
 The depth of a tholon's scope can be described as the difference between two states, the delta of the duality of that scope, similar to the definition of voltage we saw above, which presumably gets smaller and smaller with each generation (but not necessarily).

 As the parents and children of a tholon change, so too will that tholon adapt to these changes by having its scope adjusted.
 In doing so the thologram is *problem-solving*.
 More than that, it is doing this in a heuristic manner, i.e. a manner based on experience.
 How?
 Because the (only successful) changes that have been made in the past resulted in changes (of which only the successful remain) to the entire thologram and the consequence of those changes define the context of each tholon's current condition.